 Post-purchase stress is likely part of why your hermit crab has stopped moving or has taken to hiding.
 In this case, you must assess the habitat.

-Unfortunately, when mitigating PPS, it’s impossible to know exactly how a hermit crab was transported.
-As such, you must assume that a new hermie experienced a rough ride and needs to be gently introduced.
+Unfortunately, it’s impossible to know exactly how a hermit crab was transported when mitigating PPS.
+You must assume that a new hermie experienced a rough ride and needs to be gently introduced.

-Contributing factors to the formation of PPS in hermit crabs usually include:
+Contributing factors to PPS in hermit crabs usually include:

 - Extreme stress during capture and transportation